 Long-Term Care Clinics

-CNAs in long-term care clinics work closely with patients suffering from chronic illness and injury.
+CNAs in long-term care clinics work closely with patients recovering from injuries or suffering from chronic illnesses.
 They may also work with the elderly.
-These CNAs typically help patients with daily care tasks, such as getting to the restroom, bathing, and eating meals.
+These CNAs typically help patients with daily care tasks, like getting to the restroom, bathing, and eating.

 Home Health Agencies

-CNAs who work with home health agencies go directly into patients’ homes to assist them with daily activities, such as self-care, taking medication, and monitoring vitals.
-These CNAs act as a liaison between patients and doctors, and they monitor each patient’s symptoms and progress.
+CNAs who work with home health agencies go directly into patients' homes to assist them with daily activities, like taking medication and monitoring vitals.
+These CNAs act as a liaison between patients and doctors, and they monitor each patient's symptoms and progress.

 Salaries for CNAs

 Becoming a CNA online typically takes 4-12 weeks, depending on the specific program and the student's enrollment status.
 Most CNA training programs online require a certain number of clock hours rather than a specific number of credits.
 These hours include both online coursework and in-person training, and the total number required varies by program.
 Students completing CNA programs online typically complete coursework in areas like CPR, patient care, and wound care.

 Certified nursing assistants work closely with patients and their families, and the curricula for CNA training programs emphasize patient care skills.
 Aspiring CNAs take courses in physiology, infection control, the human body, and medical terminology.
 Curricula may also cover subjects pertaining to patient personal care, such as how to properly dress and undress a wound; shaving, bathing, nail, and hair care; and oral hygiene.

 CNA programs also cover how to check, document, and monitor patient vital signs and perform administrative tasks, including admitting and discharging patients from hospitals and care facilities.
 Practicum components often include practicing CPR skills, dressing wounds, checking vital signs, and identifying body parts and systems.
 These skills prepare students to pass the CNA certification exam, which includes an oral component.